aljawaid/TagManager/README.md

 - Use better svg icons to identifiy between project and global tags
 - Add Tag Filter to Project Board
 - Choose from a large selection of colors in the [ColorManager](https://github.com/aljawaid/ColorManager) created specifically for tags
+- Show HTML/CSS ID and classes for each tag for further custom styling
 #### Global Tags
-- Show HTML/CSS ID and Classes for each tag for further custom styling
 - Show tag counts
 - Show actual colours with values
 #### Project Tags